hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Getting started

-1. Make sure you are connected to your personal GitHub account.
+1. Make sure you are connected to **your personal GitHub account**.
 If you don't have an account, you can create one now [here](https://github.com/join).